Heart transplants give young Iraqi siblings a new lease of life

 Accompanied by their sister and uncle, Mohammed who has not been to school for two years, said he missed his football game with friends and wanted to become an engineer.
 His sister, Safaa who also discontinued school for treatment wanted to become a teacher.

 Elaborating on the challenges, Suresh Rao, head, Cardiac Anaesthesia and Critical Care, Fortis Malar Hospital, said when Mohammed was brought to the hospital, his heart function was only 15 per cent.
 He was on LVAD treatment for 11 days and got a heart from Coimbatore in June.
 But, he developed jaundice and lung infection then.
-Safaa also had to wait for heart transplant for almost a month and developed pneumonia.
-But, both have made a steady recovery.”
+Safaa also had to wait for a month.”

 Please Email the Editor